 Is there anything better than buttery, velvety, flavorful mashed potatoes?

 Not in our opinion!
 They’re total comfort food.
-They go perfectly with your Holiday or Thanksgiving dinner and work with weeknight favorites like Marinated Pork Loin, Slow Cooker Pork Chops, and Turkey Meatballs.
+They go perfectly with your Holiday or Thanksgiving dinner and work with weeknight favorites like Marinated Pork Loin, Slow Cooker Pork Chops, Crock Pot Turkey Breast, and Turkey Meatballs

-Oh, and you can make them ahead of time and keep them warm in your crockpot until you’re ready to serve.
+• MAKE-AHEAD: You can make these slow-cooker mashed potatoes ahead of time and keep them warm in your crockpot until you’re ready to serve.
 Brilliant and convenient!

-- Potatoes - we like Yukon gold potatoes or russet potatoes
+• Potatoes – we like Yukon gold potatoes or russet potatoes for the recipe.

-- Butter - this brings the rich buttery flavor
+• Butter – this brings a rich buttery flavor.

 There are a couple of options when it comes to potatoes.
 We like Yukon gold because these are starchier potatoes, and the result is a fluffy and smooth recipe.